Criminal Law

 Detention and Judicial Control Measures for Foreigners in Turkey

-A person's detention is the harshest measure of Turkish criminal procedure; directly restricts liberty and creates punitive effect before trial concludes.
-For foreign-national suspect, detention is much more difficult experience due to language barrier, distance from country, lack of family support.
-This guide examines detention and judicial control processes in Turkey, rights of detained foreigner, and effective defence strategies.
+Detention is the most severe measure in Turkish criminal procedure; it directly restricts liberty and creates a punitive effect before any verdict is reached.
+For a foreign-national suspect, detention is a far more difficult experience due to the language barrier, distance from home, and absence of family support.
+This guide examines the detention and judicial control processes in Turkey, the rights of a detained foreigner, and effective defence strategies.

 Conditions for Detention

-In Turkish criminal procedure, detention is a measure and can only be applied when concrete conditions exist.
-The judge evaluating detention considers three main elements:
+In Turkish criminal procedure, detention is a precautionary measure and can only be ordered when concrete conditions are met.
+The judge evaluating whether to order detention considers three main elements:

 1. Strong Criminal Suspicion

-Strong suspicion supported by concrete evidence that suspect committed the alleged offence must exist.
-Mere notification or abstract claim is insufficient.
+There must be strong suspicion, supported by concrete evidence, that the suspect committed the alleged offence.
+A mere notification or an abstract claim is insufficient.

-One of the following detention reasons must exist:
+One of the following detention grounds must exist:

-- Risk of evidence destruction — concern that suspect could destroy evidence or influence witnesses,
+- Risk of evidence destruction — a concern that the suspect could destroy evidence or influence witnesses,

-- Automatic suspicion in specific severe offence types — for some offences (sexual offences, narcotics trafficking, terror, etc.) detention reason may be accepted automatically.
+- Presumed ground for specific serious offences — for certain offences (sexual offences, narcotics trafficking, terrorism, etc.) a detention ground may be presumed automatically.

 3. Proportionality

-The expected outcome from detention must not be achievable through lighter measures (judicial control, bail, etc.).
-Detention is applied as last resort.
+The purpose sought through detention must not be achievable through lighter measures (judicial control, bail, etc.).
+Detention is applied as a measure of last resort.

-For foreign suspect, flight risk is often presented as detention reason.
-Courts use elements such as:
+For a foreign suspect, flight risk is often cited as the ground for detention.
+Courts draw on factors such as:

 - Family ties outside Turkey,